Mothers want what’s best for their children — even before they make their way into the world.

 But as we all know, life has a way of throwing wrenches into plans.

 Pregnancy is already a journey filled with excitement, a little uncertainty and a lot of questions.
-However, the coronavirus (COVID-19) is turning things upside down for pregnant women across the country.
+However, the coronavirus (COVID-19) is turning things upside down for pregnant people across the country.

-On top of the regular concerns that pop up during this time, pregnant women now have to contend with the realities of this new normal — arriving at appointments and ultrasounds only to be told that their spouses must wait outside, or being extra cautious so they don’t put themselves and possibly their unborn children at risk.
-And the accounts of women being told that they’ll have to face the delivery room alone or won’t be able to see their babies for days are just heartbreaking.
+On top of the regular concerns that pop up during this time, pregnant people now have to contend with the realities of this new normal — arriving at appointments and ultrasounds only to be told that their spouses must wait outside, or being extra cautious so they don’t put themselves and possibly their future children at risk.
+And the accounts of people being told that they’ll have to face the delivery room alone or won’t be able to see their babies for days are just heartbreaking.

 Associated risks of home birth